tinydesk/angular-tileview/README.md

 Type: `boolean`.
 Default: `false`

 If set to true, line breaks will be disabled and the items will be aligned in one large row with a horizontal scroll-bar if necessary.

+#### onScrollEnd

+Type: `function`

+A callback that is invoked when the user scrolls to the end of the data.
+The expression can be optionally triggered in advance by setting the option `scrollEndOffset`.

 #### scrollEndOffset